-With unforgettable scenery and stunning wildlife, Yellowstone National Park is a veritable wonderland.
-It's an abundant rugged paradise that is impossible to do justice to with just one visit (or just one article).
+With stunning wildlife and unforgettable scenery, Yellowstone National Park is a rugged paradise that's impossible to take in with just one visit - or just one article.

-But unfortunately, many of us only have one or two days to visit the park before we have to speed along to whatever it is we occupy the rest of our days with.
-If that's the case, here's what you absolutely should not miss in Yellowstone.
+Unfortunately, many of us only have one or two days to visit the park before speeding along to the next best thing.
+If that's the case for you, here's what you absolutely should not miss in Yellowstone.

 1. Grand Prismatic Spring

 Yellowstone National Park

 When seen from above, Yellowstone's magnificent Grand Prismatic Spring is a blue and green jewel that resembles a gigantic eye 370-feet in diameter.
 Larger than a football field, its colors emanate from all the bacteria swirling around in the hot water.

 Old Faithful is Yellowstone's most famous geyser and is located in the park's Upper Geyser Basin.
 A seating area and parking lot make Old Faithful easy to visit.
 However, it packs a huge punch, sometimes erupting 20 times a day.
 A single eruption can launch between 4,000 to over 8,000 gallons of water - 350 degrees Fahrenheit - and reach up to 180-feet in the air.